All-Positive Dog Training Classes are a Scam

-I am in the process of turning our DVD titled The Power of Training Dogs with Markers into an online course.
+In 2024, we updated our DVD The Power of Training Dogs with Markers with new videos and content.
+We also updated our online course with additional videos.
 Since 2003, we have considered ourselves reward-based balanced dog trainers (thanks to Michael Ellis).

 Don't get me wrong here.
-We 100% believe in marker training.
-But a correction phase needs to come after that.
-If you are interested in ensure that your dog minds you completely, regardless of distractions, view the insight I've put into my marker training online course.
+We 100% believe in reward-based marker training.
+But a correction phase with negative and positive punishment quads of operant conditioning needs to come after that.
+If you are interested in ensuring that your dog minds you completely, regardless of distractions, view the insight I've put into my marker training online course.
 I make it clear that marker training (reward-based training) is only the beginning, not the end of the dog training program.

 Marker training goes by a number of different names that all mean the same thing.
 The following are often used interchangeably in dog training communities: